JustAProDev/Discord-Lock-GC/README.md

 How to use :

-Replace " yourtokenhere " by your Discord Token and launch it ( line 8 )
+Replace " yourtokenhere " by your Discord Token and launch it ( line 8 ), you wait 3 seconds and when you see a " Connected Master " that pop up you can use it :

 The Command is " ;lock GroupChatID "
 To unlock it " ;unlock GroupChatID "